mbtamuli/image-clone-controller/README.md

 make deploy IMG=ghcr.io/mbtamuli/image-clone-controller:0.0.1 ENV_FILE=env CONFIG_FILE=controller-config
 ```

 The project has make targets to deploy to the kubernets cluster.
 You will need to set the `KUBECONFIG` variable to point to the right configuration.
 You will also need to set the context correctly using `kubectl config use-context <CONTEXT>`

 ```
   deploy                     Deploy the controller and related resources to the cluster. undeploy                   Remove controller and related resources from the cluster.
 ```

+Once the controller is deployed, any Deployment or DaemonSet created, excluding those in the `EXCLUDED_NAMESPACES`, will have their container images backed up and the Deployment/DaemonSet will be updated to use the backed up image.

 ### ENV
 For deploying, you will need to set a few environment variables.
 The variables will be used while creating a Secret, which will be used for authenticating to the remote repository.